plgd-dev/doc/content/en/docs/features/monitoring-and-diagnostics/monitoring-device-connectivity.md

               "heartbeatValidUntil": "1695822500000000000" // Wed Sep 27 2023 13:48:20 GMT+0000
            }
         ],
-        "offline": []
+        "expired": []
      }
      ```

 2. **OOM Event and Restart:**
    - One gateway instance (ID-1) experiences an Out of Memory (OOM) event and restarts.
-   - Two CoAP gateway instances exist concurrently (ID-0 and ID-2), while ID-1 is dead but still in the online state.
+   - Two CoAP Gateway instances exist concurrently (ID-0 and ID-2), while ID-1 is dead but the heartbeat is still valid.
-   - Current time is `Wed Sep 27 2023 13:47:30 GMT+0000`.
+   - The current time is `Wed Sep 27 2023 13:47:30 GMT+0000`.

      ```jsonc
      {
-        "online": [
+        "valid": [
            {
               "id": "ID-0",
               "heartbeatValidUntil": "1695822490000000000" // Wed Sep 27 2023 13:48:10 GMT+0000